felixjchen/nitrus/README.md

 # Nitrus

+- https://nitrus.azurewebsites.net
-- Realtime application for users to vote and listen to a shared Spotify queue
+- users vote and listen to a shared Spotify queue in realtime
 - Use Spotify API to search for songs, get profiles, start and stop playback
-- https://nitrus.azurewebsites.net

 ## Motivation